-- What’s this worth?
+- What is this worth?
 According to IBM, those who invest more and have a higher maturity in learning have 10% higher productivity than the average company.

 3. Value of lower staff turnover

-As I mentioned, today’s course catalogue covers less and less of employees’ formal learning.
-According to LinkedIn about 15%.
+As I mentioned, today’s course catalogue covers less and less of employees’ formal learning, according to LinkedIn 15%.
 They rarely include the 40% new abilities we have to learn in the next few years.

 The goal is to provide everyone in the organization with learning resources, that also encourage the employee’s long-term ambition to grow and prepare for future change.

-I write more about this in “Digitizing learning part 3 – addressing the skill shift“.
+I write more about this in “Digitizing learning part 3 – address the change of skills“.

 One of the big profits beyond what I previously mentioned is reduced staff turnover.
-Today, many companies with staff turnover are grappling on average over 15%.
+Today, many companies with staff turnover are grappling on average over 15% according to SCB.

-An IBM study shows that 3x more people choose to stay if they receive development and growth opportunities.
-The possibility of development and learning is “No 1” both to be an attractive employer and as a reason for employee retaining.
+An IBM study shows that 3x more people choose to stay if they receive adequate training.
+The possibility of development and learning is “No 1” both to be an attractive employer and as a reason for employees resigning.

 For an organization with 10,000 employees, every percent of reduced staff turnover means SEK 100-300 million.
-Today development play a big role for attracting and retaining the right skill on an increasingly tougher labor market.
+Today training play a big part in attracting and retaining the right skill on an increasingly tougher labour market.

 Fact box – the value of lower staff turnover